teamkhunglong/teamkhunglong.github.io/_posts/Operations/2021-03-16-what-do-you-need-to-devops.md

 ---
 layout: post
-title: "What do you need?"
+title: "What do you need to DevOps?"
 date: 2021-03-16 21:50:00 +0700
 category: operations
+tags: operations devops
 author: minh
 short-description: This blog seems cool, what now?
 ---